mlabs-haskell/cardano.nix/README.md

 A `.envrc` is also provided, using [direnv]() and [nix-direnv](https://github.com/nix-community/nix-direnv) is suggested.

-### Run Integration Test
+### Running Integration Tests

-From the devshell, run an integration test that starts `cardano-node` and `ogmios` on the `preview` testnet and checks for synchronization progress.
+From the devshell you can run integration tests with `run-vm-test`, for example the following will start `cardano-node` and `ogmios` on the `preview` testnet and will check for synchronization progress.

 ```
 run-vm-test ogmios